tenortim/goppstats/README.md

 ## Run Instructions

-* Rename or copy the example configuration file, example_isi_data_insights_d.toml to idic.toml.
-The path ./idic.toml is the default configuration file path for the Go version of the connector.
+* The configuration file for `gostats` can also be used by goppstats.
+If you do not already have a gostats configuration, rename or copy the example configuration file, example_isi_data_insights_d.toml to goppstats.toml.
+The path ./goppstats.toml is the default configuration file path for the Go version of the connector.
 If you use that name and run the connector from the source directory then you don't have to use the -config-file parameter to specify a different configuration file.
-* Next edit the idic.toml file so that it is set up to query the set of Isilon OneFS clusters that you want to monitor.
+* Next edit the goppstats.toml file so that it is set up to query the set of Isilon OneFS clusters that you want to monitor.
 Do this by modifying and replicating the cluster config section.
-* The example configuration file is configured to send several sets of stats to InfluxDB via the influxdb.go backend.
+* The example configuration file is configured to send statisticss to InfluxDB via the influxdb.go backend.
 If you intend to use the default backend, you will need to install InfluxDB.
 InfluxDB can be installed locally (i.e on the same system as the connector) or remotely (i.e. on a different system).

     ```sh
     sudo apt-get install influxdb